How to define spinal stenosis

 What causes spinal stenosis?

-It is relatively simple to define more specific causes of spinal stenosis other than age, and diagnosis often requires nothing more than an X-ray, an MRI or CT scan.
-As mentioned, these conditions typically are associated with common degenerative changes that infringe on the spinal canal or the openings (foramina) through which the nerve roots pass.
+It is relatively simple to define more specific causes of spinal stenosis other than age and diagnosis often requires nothing more than an X-ray, MRI or CT scan.
+As mentioned, these conditions typically are associated with common degenerative changes that interfere with the spinal canal or the openings through which the nerve roots pass.
 The underlying causes of spinal stenosis may include:

 - Degenerative disc disease

 - Bulging discs

 Less simple to define than the causes of spinal stenosis are its potential symptoms.
 Spinal stenosis can be asymptomatic and cause no noticeable symptoms in many patients, and may only be diagnosed when another condition occurs.
 Nerve root compression caused by spinal narrowing can give rise to neck or back pain, as well as pain, tingling, numbness and muscle weakness in the extremities.